John Livingstone (minister)

-John Livingstone (or Livingston; born 21 June 1603, Kilsyth – 9 August 1672) was a Scottish minister.
+Overview

 He was the son of William Livingstone, minister of Kilsyth, and afterwards of Lanark, said to be a descendant of the second son James, of the fourth Lord Livingston.
 His mother was Agnes, daughter of Alexander Livingston, portioner, Falkirk, brother of the Laird of Belstane.

 He was educated at Stirling High School and graduated with an M.A. at the University of Glasgow in 1621.
 Against his father's wish, he preferred to enter the ministry rather than adopt the life of a country gentleman.
 He studied theology at St Andrews, and was licensed in 1625.
 For a time he assisted the minister of Torphichen, and was afterwards chaplain to the Countess of Wigtown at Cumbernauld.
 While engaged in the latter capacity he took part in the memorable revival at the Kirk of Shotts.
 He declined presentations to several parishes, chiefly on account of his reluctance to obey the Five Articles of Perth.
 In 1630 he went to Ireland, on the invitation of Viscount Clandeboye, and became minister of Killinchy, County Down, being ordained by Andrew Knox, Bishop of Raphoe, and a company of Scottish ministers who had taken up a kind of middle position between Presbyterianism and Prelacy.

 In 1631 he was suspended for nonconformity, but was soon reinstated through the friendly offices of Archbishop Ussher.
 Unfortunately, he had a bitter enemy in Robert Echlin, the Bishop of Down and Connor.
 On 4 May 1632 Echlin had him deposed and excommunicated for the same cause.
-Having resolved to emigrate to America, he left Ireland in September 1636, along with a number of his parishioners and other Scottish and English Puritans — 140 in all.
+Having resolved to emigrate to America, he left Ireland in September 1636, along with a number of his parishioners and other Scottish and English Puritans - 140 in all.
 They sailed for New England in the Eagle Wing, but through contrary winds were obliged to return home.
 In 1638 he signed the National Covenant, and was commissioned to proceed to London with copies of it for supporters of the Scottish cause at Court.
 On 5 July 1638 he was admitted minister of Stranraer, where he remained for ten years.
 It is recorded that his half-yearly communions there were attended by as many as five hundred of his old parishioners of Killinchy.
 In 1640 he was chaplain of the Earl of Cassillis's Regiment in England, and wrote an account of the skirmish at Newburn, which he had witnessed.
 When minister of Stranraer he frequently crossed to Ulster, and officiated to the Scottish troops quartered there.